dbmi-pitt/xmeso/README.md

 15979,MVB0006,1000000086,1979-02-28,Report_file_4.txt
 ````

+Note: the `EVENT_DATE` must be in the format of "YYYY-MM-DD".

 The `reports/` folder contains all the surgical pathology reports.
 When executing the jar file,  these free text report files will be piped through the UIMA Ruta annotators.
 Resulting synoptics will populate i2b2 `XMESO_OBSERVATION_FACT` table as well as appropriate dimension tables.

 ## Executing the Jar